yang052513/Dollars/README.md

 - Change profile picture with built-in images
 - Chatting with other people with real time database update
 - Choose the app color theme based on your preference
+- Add tags to chat contents
+- Like the contents

 ## Tools
 - HTML5/CSS3/Javascript/jQuery